Cairn Terriers and West Highland White Terriers (Westies)

-Cairn Terriers may be of any color, except white, while the Westies have a beautiful, shiny white coat and bright, button eyes, shaggy eyebrows and a black nose.
+Cairn Terriers may be of any color, except white, while the Westies have a beautiful, shiny white coat.
+Both have bright, button eyes, shaggy eyebrows and a black nose.
 The Terriers’ size makes them great for a therapy dog, as they can curl up and snuggle in the arms of even the youngest patients.

-Currently, TheraPets of Indiana, Inc. has 26 working dogs.
+TheraPets of Indiana, Inc. has had as many as 26 working dogs.
 The original team included Molly, MacIntosh (“Big Mac”), Maggie Mae, Lilly, Stella, Lucy, Ethel, and Charlotte.
-Some of the other dogs you might see are: Brady, Eddie, Macy, Allie, Gabby, Reggie, Bailey, Fergus, Izzy, Ashley, Rennie, Bridget and many others.
+Some of the other dogs you might see today include: Brady, Macy, Allie, Gabby, Reggie, Bailey, Fergus, Izzy, Ashley, Bridget and Pearl.